 From an architecture point of view, Snowflake uses a concept called virtual warehouse which lies on top of the database storage service.
 A query services layer that sits on top of virtual warehouses manages the infrastructure, metadata, query optimization and security.
 This architecture allows Snowflake to build multiple virtual data warehouses over the same data.
 This enables different types of jobs to be run on the same data in different virtual data warehouses without affecting each other.

 Amazon Redshift Features

 Amazon Redshift is a completely managed large scale data warehouse service.
-In this context, completely managed means, the end users do not have to worry about monitoring, troubleshooting, updating software, etc. That said there are some housekeeping activities related to data manipulation, that still requires developer involvement.
-We will get to that in the later sections.
+In this context, completely managed means, the end-users do not have to worry about monitoring, troubleshooting, updating software, etc. That said there are some housekeeping activities related to data manipulation, that still require developer involvement.
+Here is a short introduction on Redshift:

 Redshift provides a columnar data structure and provides a query layer compatible with the Postgres SQL standard.
 It also provides a feature called spectrum which allows users to query data stored in S3 in predefined formats like JSON or ORC.
 Combined with the AWS pipeline which enables users to schedule jobs using multiple AWS components for loading or processing, Redshift offers a complete solution for building an ETL pipeline and data warehouse.

 From an architecture perspective, Redshift is organized into a cluster of compute nodes with one node being assigned as a leader node.
 The compute nodes have their own memory, disk space, and CPU – which means it uses a shared nothing architecture.
 The communication between client programs, other nodes and query execution plans are all handled by the Leader Node.
 Redshift cluster can have multiple databases and supports even OLTP transaction type workloads.
 That said, it is more optimized for high-performance analysis workloads.
 A detailed post on Redshift architecture can be found here.